 LOCKDOWN: IT'S TIME TO TRANSITION TO DIGITAL

-The past months have brought many unprecedented changes and it appears they will remain for the foreseeable future.
+2020 has brought unprecedented changes and it appears they will remain for the foreseeable future.
 If you were previously undertaking traditional marketing practices, it is highly unlikely that they are going to yield their expected return on investment and the temptation is there to simply put your marketing on hold completely.
 However, these days consumers' attention spans are growing shorter, so you can’t simply drop everything and expect your brand awareness to pick back up where it left off when lockdown is lifted.
 As we see it, the best way to respond to change is to adapt.
 That’s why we have written this short blog to help you adapt your marketing practices digitally to minimise the impact on your brand awareness and ideally get you off to a running start in the new normal.

 Google ads are a great place to start your digital marketing efforts.
 Google search ads are the ads that appear at the top of Google search results.
 When you run these ads you only pay when someone clicks on it.
 This is known as pay per click (PPC).
 In 2020, if you aren’t showing up in search results when consumers Google your product or service, you are losing business to competitors.
 Below is a brief outline of how a growing business can run a successful PPC search campaign.

 1. Know your audience